Menu

 Science

-• They will learn how to use recognised symbols when representing a simple circuit in a diagram.
+• use recognised symbols when representing a simple circuit in a diagram.

-• The children will work scientifically by: hypothesising and systematically identifying the effect of changing one component at a time in a circuit, proving this through experimentation.
+• will work scientifically by identifying the effect of changing one component at a time in a circuit;

-• The children will recognise that light appears to travel in straight lines.
+• recognise that light appears to travel in straight lines;

-• They will use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye.
+• use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye;

-• The children will explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes.
+• explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes;

-• They will then use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.
+• use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them;

-• The children will work scientifically by studying how a periscope works, using the idea that light appears to travel in straight lines to explain how it works.
+• will work scientifically by making a periscope and using the idea that light appears to travel in straight lines to explain how it works.

-• During their 'light' sticky learning later in the year, they will investigate the relationship between light sources, objects and shadows by designing, making and using shadow puppets (link with art - materials).
+• They will investigate the relationship between light sources, objects and shadows by using shadow puppets (linked with art topic later in the year).

 Top